Red Light Therapy: Your Best Path to a Life Without Pain

 At-Home Red Light Therapy for Pain Management

 The most beneficial application of red light therapy typically involves a combination of short red light-emitting diode (LED) waves (630 to 700 nm range) and longer near-infrared (NIR) waves (700 to 900 nm range).
-Many devices offering a combination of various wavelengths are available today.
+Many devices offering a combination of various wavelengths are available today, such as the RLT Home Total Spectrum series.
 What works best for you will depend upon your unique therapeutic goals.
+For specific instructions, it's always best to consult an official red light therapy dosage guide.

 Resources